kyma-project/kyma/components/event-sources/adapter/http/README.md

-# HTTP Adapter Source
+# HTTP Source Adapter

 ## Overview

-The HTTP adapter is an HTTP server that receives [CloudEvents](https://github.com/cloudevents/spec) in version 1.0 and proxies them to a preconfigured sink.
+The HTTP Source adapter is an HTTP server that receives [CloudEvents](https://github.com/cloudevents/spec) in version 1.0 and proxies them to a preconfigured sink.
 The adapter is written using [Go SDK for CloudEvents](https://github.com/cloudevents/sdk-go) and is fully compatible with the CloudEvents 1.0 specification.